dmi3kno/gilchrist/README.md

 distributions.

 $$Q(u)=\mu+s\ln\left(\frac{u}{1-u}\right)=\mu+s\left[\ln(u)-\ln(1-u)\right]$$
 This is how we do it.
+Note that in the resulting quantile function, the arguments have to always be named.

 ``` r
 qf_logistic <- s_exp %>%